NOMADIC BACKPACKER

 Costa Rica to Panama, another day at the office.
 No dramas here.
 But I was happy to see less Americanisation of everything:

 The main border crossing between Panama and Costa Rica.
-The buses were full with migrants, all heading north in search of a better life.
+The buses were full of migrants, all heading north in search of a better life.
 Had to blag my way onto a bus.
 I was given floor space for a fee:

 Getting back into Nicaragua was again a slow and drawn-out process: